 A multimodal and eclectic framework is used to explain and understand the GTP experiences, but cognitive and behavioural psychology is mainly used to explain the gamers’ experiences.

 It is important to remember that some of the experiences can be misunderstood as pathological due to their similarity with symptoms of mental conditions (e.g., hallucinations).
-However, the GTP experiences appear to be induced on susceptible individuals by a prolonged exposition to virtual stimuli and repetitive activities in the game environment.
-These experiences can usually be explained by phenomena experienced among the normal population.
+However, the GTP experiences appear to be induced in susceptible individuals by a prolonged exposition to virtual stimuli and repetitive activities in the game environment.
+These experiences can usually be explained by phenomena experienced among the non-clinical population.
 Some individuals may be more prone to experience GTP.
-However, it has been found that different individuals have had similar experiences in the same games.
+However, it has been found that different people have had similar experiences in the same games.

 Certainly, transfer phenomena are not exclusively experienced after playing video games; the video games’ structural characteristics and the nature of the activity in the game appear to facilitate the transfer effects.